 Cleveland Guardians welcome Terry Francona back to the dugout and many new faces in the field

-Sports commentator Terry Pluto, who says the Guardians are glad to have veteran manager Terry Francona back in the dugout.
+Sports commentator Terry Pluto says the Guardians are glad to have veteran manager Terry Francona back in the dugout.

 The manager, in his 10th season in Cleveland and 22nd overall, has missed significant time over the past two years dealing with a number of health issues.